xiangjun9988/devnpm/dm-server/README.md

 	- `--open=PATH` cli option to launch browser in specified path instead of root (@richardgoater)
 	- Library's `noBrowser: true` option is deprecated in favor of `open: false`
 * v0.7.0
-	- API BREAKAGE: LiveServer library now takes parameters in an object
+	- API BREAKAGE: demoServer library now takes parameters in an object
 	- Add possibility to specify host to the lib
 	- Only inject to host page when working with web components (e.g. Polymer) (@davej)
 	- Open browser to 127.0.0.1, as 0.0.0.0 has issues
 	- `--no-browser` command line flag to suppress browser launch
 	- `--help` command line flag to display usage
 * v0.6.4
-	- Allow specifying port from the command line: `live-server --port=3000` (@Pomax)
+	- Allow specifying port from the command line: `dm-server --port=3000` (@Pomax)
 	- Don't inject script as the first thing so that DOCTYPE remains valid (@wmira)
 	- Be more explicit with listening to all interfaces (@inadarei)
 * v0.6.3